koushik-kumar/Project_Network-Security-DigitalCash/README.md

 Open Three Terminals or three tabs in a terminal.

 ### Step 2:
-i.
-In terminal one load Bank function ii.
-In terminal two load Customer function iii.
-In terminal three load Merchant function
+1. In terminal one load Bank function
+2. In terminal two load Customer function
+3. In terminal three load Merchant function

 ### Step 3:
 Follow steps in the terminal for Customer Function.
 (No user inputs are needed for Bank and Merchant Functions)